• Home

 “can never have a resolution.
 Indeed, they find it difficult to embrace any of the changes in life that the passage of time brings about for these very same reasons, making them finally less than fully human as well as falling far short of true myth” (Moore 1987; my emphasis).

-Interestingly, Twilight of the Superheroes was also meant to offer a meta-commentary on DC’s canonical continuity in the wake of Marv Wolfman and George Pérez’s epoch-making crossover Crisis on Infinite Earths (1985-1986).
+Interestingly, Twilight of the Superheroes was also meant to offer a meta-commentary on DC’s canonical continuity in the wake of Wolfman and George Pérez’s epoch-making crossover Crisis on Infinite Earths (1985-1986).
 As recently noted by Jackson Ayres,

 “[t]he broader point made in the Twilight proposal […] is that when established narrative histories are invalidated – an editorial move that also implicitly invalidates the creative labor responsible for producing that history – serialized comics lose the crucial ability to engage productively with their past” (Ayres 2021: 71).